-Although the total number of clicks of a damping force adjusting mechanism may not exactly match the above specifications due to small differences in production, the actual number of clicks always represents the entire adjusting range.
-To obtain a precise adjustment, it would be advisable to check the number of clicks of each damping force adjusting mechanism and to modify the specifications as necessary.
+Although the total number of clicks or turns of a damping force adjusting mechanism may not exactly match the following specifications due to small differences in production, the actual number of clicks or turns always represents the entire adjusting range.
+To obtain a precise adjustment, it would be advisable to check the number of clicks or turns of each damping force adjusting mechanism and to modify the specifications as necessary.